ProfessorChill/crypto-com-api/README.md

 Finish creating the missing routes and adding tests where I reasonably can.

 Create the REST routes, add tests, and finalize that section.

-Find a way to make reading data from the server more appealing than having to get the data reader from the controller, cloning it, then creating a tokio handle to read said data.